OpenFabrics/fsdp_build/README.md

 Tests can be run inside build containers on builder-00 using the `make_test.py` script.
 You must pass in the following parameters:

-* -c: Path to Bash script that contains the **commands** to be run inside of the container.
+* -t: The name of the Bash script that contains the **commands** to be run inside of the container.
-  These commands might be compiling a test, running the test, writing output to a file, etc.
+  These commands might be compiling a test, running the test, writing output to a file, etc. NOTE: this file must be inside your source directory

 * -s: Path to the **source** directory containing the files required to run your tests, etc.